fat-fuzzy/rocks/packages/gfx/src/lib/sketches/fat-fuzzy/001-wing/README.md

 1. Cycle
    - the wing moves in a cycle of two sequences of movements: opening and closing
 1. Sequence
-   - each sequence has three movements: beginning, middle, end
+   - each sequence has four (five) movements: pause, beginning, middle, end, (pause)
 1. Movement
    - each movement has a sequence of steps which can be variable in length
    - the number of steps of a movement determines its speed and smoothness